 For Californians, the differences between federal and state tax laws can make it harder to determine how spousal support will affect their taxes.
 This can make it harder to come to a settlement about spousal support.
-If you have any questions about this topic, talk to our trusted attorney at the Law Office of Stephen Gassner.
+If you have any questions about this topic, talk to our trusted spousal support lawyer at the Law Office of Stephen Gassner.

 Frequently Asked Questions